Hernán Vélez Atehortúa - (1931-2014)

 In his professional training, Dr. Vélez Atehortúa graduated from the Medicine program at the University of Antioquia in 1956.
 He then obtained a specialization degree in internal medicine from the Colombian Association of Internal Medicine - Acmi- in 1963.

-Together with the doctor Luis Alfonso Vélez Correa and the dentists Guillermo Cárdenas Jaramillo, Luis Carlos Muñoz Uribe and Luis Alfonso Escobar Rojas, Dr. Vélez Atehortúa led the founding of the Health Studies Corporation, the legal figure that later gave rise to the Institute of Health Sciences (CES).
+Together with the doctor Luis Alfonso Vélez Correa and dentists Guillermo Cárdenas Jaramillo, Luis Carlos Muñoz Uribe and Luis Alfonso Escobar Rojas, Dr. Vélez Atehortúa led the founding of the Health Studies Corporation, the legal figure that later gave rise to the Institute of Health Sciences (CES).

 Luis Alfonso Vélez Correa - (1938-2018)